wesql/wescale/doc/design/20230414_ReadAfterWrite.md

 - Client needs to set Capability flag `CLIENT_SESSION_TRACK` when connecting to MySQL via mysql protocol.
 This will enable MySQL to send the tracking information back to the client.
 - Client also needs to issue `SET @@SESSION_TRACK_GTIDS = 'OWN_GTID'` to indicate MySQL to return GTID in the OK packet.
 This system variable tracks the last DML and DDL commit GTID.

-### Step 2: Store the GTID in WeSQL-Scale sessions
+### Step 2: Store the GTID in WeSQL WeScale sessions

-After parsing the response packet and get the GTIDs, WeSQL-Scale will store them in the memory.
+After parsing the response packet and get the GTIDs, WeSQL WeScale will store them in the memory.

 Depends on the consistency level, the GTIDs may be stored in the client’s Session or a global memory data structure.

-Later read operations will utilize GTIDs stored in WeSQL-Scale’s memory, to ensure retrieval of data that was previously written.
+Later read operations will utilize GTIDs stored in WeSQL WeScale’s memory, to ensure retrieval of data that was previously written.
 See belowing steps for more details.

 ### Step 3: Select a MySQL follower for reading

-A `CLUSTER_GTID_EXEUTED` memory data structure is matained in WeSQL-Scale’s memory, it contains’s all the `@@global.gtid_executed`  values from the cluster.
+A `CLUSTER_GTID_EXEUTED` memory data structure is matained in WeSQL WeScale’s memory, it contains’s all the `@@global.gtid_executed`  values from the cluster.
 The `CLUSTER_GTID_EXEUTED` is updated by the health-check module periodically, and obviously it will be lagging.

 Therefore, GTIDs from step1 will update `CLUSTER_GTID_EXEUTED` constantly.